California regulators order inquiry into power outages

 Last month, they grilled PG&E officials at an emergency meeting called by Batjer, demanding answers for why the utility was so unprepared for an Oct.
 9 shutdown in which counties and customers struggled with a crashing website and overworked call lines to get information.

-Batjer said she was “absolutely astounded” by the company’s lack of preparation.

-When many cell towers were down and internet services out, the utility was telling people to get information from a website, through family or call on a landline.
+When many cellphone towers were down and internet services out, the utility told people to get information from a website, through relatives or by calling on a landline.

 The outages were astonishing for a state that is one of the world’s economic powerhouses.
 People made frantic dashes for cash and gas as businesses watched their goods spoil.
 Some elderly and disabled people were trapped in their apartments with elevators out of service.

-PG&E initiated five rounds, with the smallest affecting about 30,000 people and the largest affecting nearly 2.5 million.
+PG&E initiated five rounds or shut-offs, with the smallest affecting about 30,000 people and the largest affecting nearly 2.5 million.
 Residents in San Francisco suburbs and in Northern California wine country were without power for days.

-Bill Johnson, CEO of Pacific Gas & Electric Corp., said the outages were the right call and kept people safe, although a transmission line in Sonoma County that was not powered off malfunctioned minutes before a wildfire erupted Oct.
-23, forcing about 180,000 people to evacuate.

 In September, PG&E reached an $11 billion settlement with most of the insurers covering victims of deadly wildfires, but Newsom is stepping up pressure on PG&E to fork over billions more.